-Aculab Cloud supports Cepstral and Polly Text To Speech (TTS).
+Aculab Cloud supports Polly and Cepstral Text To Speech (TTS) engines.

 Polly's website has a demo which allows you to select a voice and immediately hear how different text will sound - see Polly demos.

 Polly TTS supports a subset of SSML, which can optionally be embedded within the text you supply to the say function.
 For a summary of the SSML tags which may be used, see Common SSML tags below.
 For more detailed information, to go W3C SSML 1.1 recommendation.

 Cepstral's website has a demo which allows you to select a voice and immediately hear how different text will sound - see Cepstral demos.